-20 Minutes – a free daily newspaper published across France by Schibsted and Ouest France Group – have partnered with Viafoura to launch real-time conversations and improve engagement for their audience of over 20 million monthly users.
+20 Minutes – a leading newspaper published across France by Rossel and Ouest France Group – have partnered with Viafoura to launch real-time conversations and improve engagement for their audience of over 22 million monthly users.

-“Building a direct relationship with our audience is an important part of our strategy,” said Benjamin Debeuf with 20 Minutes.
+“Building a direct relationship with our audience is an important part of our strategy,” said Benjamin Debeuf, product owner at 20 Minutes.
 “We chose to replace our proprietary tools with Viafoura to provide our audience with feature-rich capabilities that now allow our audience to comment in real time and also gain a personalised experience around the content and community we work to create.”

-While their previous system had been developed in-house, the media company sought out a more robust commenting solution this time around, which would enhance their reader experience and provide a deeper view into audience behaviour.
+While their previous system had been developed in-house, the media company sought out a richer commenting solution this time around, which would enhance their reader experience and provide a deeper view into audience behaviour.

 “Building a direct relationship with our audience is an important part of our strategy.”

 Viafoura Real-Time Commenting – a suite of engagement tools focused on creating a more socially immersive commenting experience – allowed them to achieve that.
 Especially appealing was the Viafoura Real-time Notifications and News Feed, which lets users stay up to date on their preferred site content, while the Viafoura admin console and reporting capabilities ensure greater control and real-time insights.

 “Partnering with 20 Minutes by providing our commenting and community management solution has allowed Viafoura to further expand into the European market offering millions of users the opportunity to better interact directly at their source for news ” said Jesse Moeinifar, CEO of Viafoura.
 “By offering more insights into their user behaviour, 20 Minutes is now able to build direct relationships with their audience by offering a personalised experience and more opportunities to engage through dialogue and content.”